Stephen-Psaradellis/SupaGent/ELEVENLABS_MCP_SSE_FIX.md

 ### Files Changed

 - **`app/routes/mcp_sdk_router.py`**
-  - Updated `mcp_sse()` function to send initialization and tools via SSE
-  - Added detailed logging for debugging
-  - Tools are now dynamically introspected and sent on connection
+  - Changed from `server.sse_app()` to `server.streamable_http_app()` to properly handle HTTP POST requests
+  - This fixes the ASGI protocol violation that was causing AssertionError on successful transactions

 ## Testing